1. Academic Validation

 Abstract

 Branched fatty acid esters of hydroxy fatty acids (FAHFAs) are endogenous lipids with antidiabetic and anti-inflammatory effects.
 Each FAHFA family consists of esters with different acyl chains and multiple isomers with branch points at different carbons.
 Some FAHFAs, including palmitic acid hydroxy stearic acids (PAHSAs), improve Insulin sensitivity and glucose tolerance in mice by enhancing glucose-stimulated Insulin secretion (GSIS), insulin-stimulated glucose transport, and Insulin action to suppress hepatic glucose production and reducing adipose tissue inflammation.
-However, little is known about the biological effects of other FAHFAs.
+However, little is known about the biological effects of Other FAHFAs.
 Here, we investigated whether PAHSAs, oleic acid hydroxy stearic acid, palmitoleic acid hydroxy stearic acid, and stearic acid hydroxy stearic acid potentiate GSIS in β-cells and human islets, insulin-stimulated glucose uptake in adipocytes, and anti-inflammatory effects in immune cells.
 We also investigated whether they activate G protein-coupled receptor 40, which mediates the effects of PAHSAs on Insulin secretion and sensitivity in vivo.
 We show that many FAHFAs potentiate GSIS, activate G protein-coupled receptor 40, and attenuate LPS-induced chemokine and cytokine expression and secretion and phagocytosis in immune cells.
 However, fewer FAHFAs augment insulin-stimulated glucose uptake in adipocytes.
 S-9-PAHSA, but not R-9-PAHSA, potentiated GSIS and glucose uptake, while both stereoisomers had anti-inflammatory effects.
 FAHFAs containing unsaturated acyl chains with higher branching from the carboxylate head group are more likely to potentiate GSIS, whereas FAHFAs with lower branching are more likely to be anti-inflammatory.
 This study provides insight into the specificity of the biological actions of different FAHFAs and could lead to the development of FAHFAs to treat metabolic and immune-mediated diseases.

 Keywords